RedHatInsights/insights-core/docs/rule_tutorial_index.rst

 Rule Tutorial
 =============

-In this tutorial we'll walk through authoring a new falafel rule.
+In this tutorial we'll walk through authoring a new insights-core rule.

 There are three primary phases to developing a rule:

-1. Determine rule logic and identify mappers
+1. Determine rule logic and identify parsers
-2. Develop the reducer
+2. Develop the rule
 3. Develop the tests

 We'll cover each step in detail in the sections ahead, so let's get started!